-There are no agricultural wells on the project site, although an operational well is located just outside the northwest site boundary, between the project site and Laurel Avenue.
+There is one operating agricultural well in the northeast corner of the project site.
 There are no sources of potable domestic water at the project site.

 Wastewater Collection and Treatment

 The project site is not within or near an area served by a community wastewater collection and treatment system.
 For projects in rural areas of Kings County that include permanent on-site employees, the wastewater disposal needs are typically met by individual septic tank and leachfield systems which are designed, constructed, and operated in accordance with the requirements and standards of Kings County and the Regional Water Quality Control Board.